 Scientists have described a prototype atomic-array optical tweezer clock that combines the advantages of single-atom and optical-lattice clocks.
 The most precise and reliable optical clocks currently rely on the optical probing of either a single ion or a group of neutral atoms in an optical lattice.

-The Caltech prototype optical clock platform is based on an array of about 40 strontium atoms, each one trapped by an optical tweezer.
-The researchers load the array from a cold atomic cloud and then induce light-assisted collisions to eliminate higher trap occupancies.
+An array of about 40 strontium atoms, each one caught by an optical tweezer, forms the foundation of the prototype optical tweezer clock.
+The researchers first load the array with cold atomic cloud material to remove greater trap occupancies.

 The team then excites each particle with a laser, measuring its fluorescence with a camera.
 The researchers conduct two separate interrogations, one below resonance and one above, to produce an erroneous signal.
 They claim that this atom-by-atom feedback control allows accurate estimation of the contribution of laser noise.